 Swiss Bridge is a private foundation associated with the Swiss Cancer League, the Swiss Cancer Research foundation and the Union for International Cancer Control (UICC), and supports high-quality cancer research in Europe.
-This year, on the occasion of the 20th anniversary of the Swiss Bridge foundation, funding is provided for investigators who have made outstanding contributions in the field of rare cancers* (preference will be given to young investigators**).
+This year, young investigators* with projects focusing on immuno-oncology biomarkers** are eligible for application.

-Investigators from academic and cancer research institutions in Europe are invited to submit a note of intent for a new cancer research project before 30 April 2016.
+Investigators from academic and cancer research institutions in Europe are invited to submit a note of intent for a new cancer research project on or before 30 April 2018.

 The proposals will be evaluated by an international scientific jury.
-6 – 8 investigators will be shortlisted and invited to submit a detailed research application by end of July 2016.
-Upon peer review and recommendation from the scientific jury, up to 4 projects will receive funding amounting to a total support of 1 000 000 Swiss francs.
+6 – 8 investigators will be shortlisted and invited to submit a detailed research application by mid-June 2018.
+Upon peer review and recommendation from the scientific jury, up to 3 projects will receive funding amounting to a total support of 500 000 Swiss francs.

-The winners will be invited to an awards ceremony to be held on 26 October 2016.
+The winners will be invited to an award ceremony to be held in Zurich in October 2018.

 The entire note of intent including attachments may not exceed 6 pages (3 000 words) and must include: